alexandre324/paint-python-/README.md

 I made a paint graphics desktop app using pygame after seeing the "Tech with Tim" video with the 15 python projects.

-If any can tell me why I have problems to cenvert it in .exe
+If any can tell me why I have problems to convert it in .exe

 Otherwise just enjoy